Anne Preven: Career

 Preven's first big cut was "Sanctuary", which Madonna covered for her 1994 Bedtime Stories.
 Madonna was introduced to the song by a friend of Preven and Cutler, who heard an early version of it and thought "Madonna would love this song!"
 Madonna's version came out before Ednaswap had even received a record deal, and the song deviated from Preven's idea.
 Preven originally thought Madonna had ruined the song, going so far as to meeting with Madonna to plead for changes.
 However, upon hearing the song as part of the whole album, Preven says she "understood what [Madonna] was going for."
 Preven and Cutler's most famous cover was the song, "Torn".
 The two co-wrote the song in 1993 with producer Phil Thornalley before they had a band.
 Preven claims that the lyrics were written quickly.
-The first album recording of the song came from Danish singer Lis Sørensen in 1995, who was introduced to the song by Thornalley.
+The first album recording of the song came from Danish singer Lis Sørensen in 1993, who was introduced to the song by Thornalley.
 A second version arrived in 1996 by Trine Rein, who was also introduced to the song by Thornalley.
 Ednaswap released their first version of "Torn" on their self-titled album.

 A second version appeared on their 1996 EP Chicken, and a third more dirge-like version on Wacko Magneto.
 However, the song became famous through Natalie Imbruglia's 1997 version on her debut album, Left of the Middle.
 Imbruglia's version has been described as "a defining song of its year, if not decade."
 The song dominated radio airplay for weeks and Imbruglia's album went platinum in the UK and double platinum in the US, largely on the strength of "Torn".
 The song has appeared multiple times on television shows, such as Canadian Idol and X Factor.
 Although Preven was happy to hear her song on the radio, she was disappointed that it was Imbruglia's version rather than Ednaswap's that became so well known.
 In 1998, Ednaswap's fans petitioned KROQ, the LA radio station, to play the two side by side for comparison, with voters for the rock station heavily favoring Ednaswap's.
 However, the pop version won out more broadly.

 After the dissolution of Ednaswap and Annetenna, Preven increasingly wrote and produced for other artists.
-She worked with Cutler on Sinead O’Connor's 2000 Faith and Courage, and on Mandy Moore's 2001 self-titled album.
+She worked with Cutler on Sinéad O'Connor's 2000 Faith and Courage, and on Mandy Moore's 2001 self-titled album.
 They also wrote for Miley Cyrus, both as Hannah Montana on her Disney show, and on her first album, Breakout.
 Since then, she has worked with Katy Perry, Sinéad O'Connor, Demi Lovato, Jordin Sparks, Pixie Lott, Conway, Pnau, Adam Lambert, Lea Michele, Miranda Cosgrove, and Leona Lewis.